-We started MedShadow because we know that the side effects of medicines are too often glossed over and played down.
+We started MedShadow because we know that the side effects of medications are too often glossed over and played down.
 But side effects can affect your quality of life and they can kill.
 That may sound like an overstatement, but it’s not.
-Yes, side effects of medicines are the fourth-leading cause of death in the US.
+Yes, side effects of medications are the fourth-leading cause of death in the US.

-Can side effects be serious?
+Can side effects of medications be serious?
 What are adverse drug reactions?